greglan/greglan.github.io/pages/system/architectures/branch-processing.md

 * Branch history composed of a variable number of bits which can be stored alongside the entries in the instruction cache or in a *branch address cache* if one is present
+* Single-bit prediction: if last branch was taken, then assume next branch is also taken, and if last branch was not taken, assume next branch is also not taken
 * 2-bit prediction scheme: Smith algorithm

+{% include centered-image.html file="system/architectures/smith-algorithm.png" alt="smith-algorithm" %}

 * 3-bit prediction scheme: record the last 3 branches.
-TO predict the next branch, simply use a majority rule
+To predict the next branch, simply use a majority rule

 ## Speculative execution
 * Deals with technique to recover as efficiently as possible from a misprediction.
-* To recover from a mispredicted taken path, CPU must remember the address of the sequential continuation.
-Even better if the sequential instructions have already been fetched
+* To successfully recover from a mispredicted taken path, CPU must save the address of the sequential continuation (the first instruction after the branch) before speculatively fetching the branch target instructions.
+Recovery can be optimised by also saving the prefetched sequential instructions
-* Same desired features in case of a mispredicted sequential path: remember the address of the target branch, and even have the target branch instructions prefetched.
+* To successfully recover from a mispredicted sequential path, CPU must calculate and save the address of the branch target before speculatively executing the sequential instructions.
+Recovery can be optimised by also prefetching the branch target instructions
-* Solution: provide several instruction buffers for each path
+* Requirement: provide two instruction address registers (PC/IP register on ARM/x86)

+  Requirement for optimizing branch recovery: if prefecthing both paths, need additional instruction buffers.
+Can be 2 instruction buffers (one for sequential path, the other for target branch) or even three I-buffers (sequential buffer, target 1 buffer and target 2 buffer)

+## Multiway branching
+Some architectures have tried to support multiway branching, in which both the sequential and the taken paths are both pursued until the branch condition is resolved.
+It is possible that one or both of these paths will itself contain further branches, so that even more paths can be pursued.
+These schemes have drawbacks, in that each path requires significant hardware resources, including program counters, instruction buffers, and even execution units.
+Further, there are increasing complications in cancelling all of the speculative instructions as more paths are pursued

 ## Guarded execution
+* Aim: eliminate some confitional branches by replacing them with conditional instruction execution

+  Advantage: conditional instructions can be issued and executed in a normal way, but the resutls will be discarded if the guard condition (one of the operands) is false
+* Guarded instructions set: either a small number of them (usually `mov` instructions) or all of them
+* Relevance: decreases the frequency of branches and increases the basic block size which is good for taking advantage of parallelism